grey0ne/django-protector/README.rst

 Protector is used for managing object level permissions in performance efficient way.
 It supports queryset filtering by permission and user.
-Also it allow every object in your project to behave as a user group. i.e. adding permissions and users with roles.
+Also it allows every object in your project to behave as a user group. i.e. adding permissions and users with roles.

 Quick start
 -----------